AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 A *package request* is a string with a special syntax which matches a number of possible package versions.
-You use package requests in the requires section of a package definition file, and also when creating your own configured environment directly using tools such as ``rez-env``.
+You use package requests in the requires section of a package definition file, and also when creating your own configured environment directly using tools such as :ref:`rez-env`.

-For example, here is a request (using the ``rez-env`` tool) to create an environment containing *python* version 2.6 or greater, and *my_py_utils* version 5.4 or greater, but less than 6:
+For example, here is a request (using the :ref:`rez-env` tool) to create an environment containing *python* version 2.6 or greater, and *my_py_utils* version 5.4 or greater, but less than 6:

 .. code-block:: text